KCenderelli/CSCI4240-Final-Project/docs/EIP-Software-License.md

 * **Public Auditability:** The state of software ownership and global blacklists can be verified by any stakeholder.

 > **Note:** While on-chain enforcement provides security, it introduces transparency challenges that the Privacy Extensions aim to mitigate.
-Here is the formatted completion of your EIP/Technical Specification.
-I have consolidated the repeated sections (Rationale, Security, and Reference Implementation) into a cohesive structure that flows naturally from the previous sections.

 ---

 ### 5. Revocation & Enforcement Model